apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 Stream' =  (path, false, [])
 ```

-The `close()` operation must be idempotent with the sole attempt to write the
+The `close()` operation MUST be idempotent with the sole attempt to write the
 data made in the first invocation.

 1. If `close()` succeeds, subsequent calls are no-ops.